Ariachenyinan/Ariachenyinan.github.io/publications.md

 -  (Accepted·Chinese) **Chen Yinan**.
 [The Functional Transformation of Street Windows and the Construction of Urban Blocks: A Case Study of Shop Windows as Openings on the Street Facades](https://Ariachenyinan.github.io/mypaper/2.pdf). *The 2023 Annual National Urban Planning Conference of China*.

-## Under Reiview
+- (Accepted·English) **Chen Yinan**, Jia Xibei, Tu Han, Ou Yiwei, Zhou Xinren.
+CITY DIVERSITY: HOW DO ARCHITECTURAL USES, AGES, AND STYLES AFFECT THE PUBLIC -- A case study in Manhattan through social media data. *ASCAAD 2023*.<br>

-- (Under Review·Abstract Accepted·English) **Chen Yinan**, Jia Xibei, Tu Han, Ou Yiwei, Zhou Xinren.
-CITY DIVERSITY：HOW DO ARCHITECTURAL USES, AGES, AND STYLES AFFECT THE PUBLIC -- A case study in Manhattan through social media data. *ASCAAD 2023*.<br>
+## Under Review

 - (Under Review·English) **Chen Yinan**, Huang Xiaoran, Marcus White.
 A Study on Street Walkability for Elderly People with Different Mobility Abilities Combining Street View Image Recognition and Deep Learning. *Computers, Environment and Urban Systems*.

 ## Working Manuscripts